Business Finance Guide

-- Term loan: A lump sum repaid over a fixed time
+- Term loan: A lump sum payment made over a set period of time.

 - Peer-to-peer lending: A loan that was made available through the use of crowdsourcing.

-- Friends and family: When those close to you lend you money
+- Friends and family: When friends and family members lend you money

 Equity finance (investors)

-- Equity crowdfunding: Where the public can invest in your business
+- Equity crowdfunding: Where the general public can invest in your company

-- Angel investors : Individuals who invest their own money
+- Angel investors : Individuals who put their own money into the market

 - Venture capital : Professional investment groups